Megalobox

 Megalobox (メガロボクス, Megarobokusu) is a Japanese anime television series.
 The series is produced and animated by TMS Entertainment and its subsidiary 3xCube and directed by Yō Moriyama, his first directorial work.
 Megalobox was created in commemoration of the 50th anniversary of the boxing manga Ashita no Joe.
-Set in late 21st century Japan where boxers wear powered exoskeletons to fight, the narrative focuses on an underground fighter only known by his ring name Junk Dog, who decides to enter into a boxing competition called Megalonia, in order to defeat the champion, Yūri.
+Set in late 21st century Japan where boxers wear powered exoskeletons to fight, the narrative focuses on an underground fighter only known by his ring name Junk Dog, who decides to enter into a boxing competition called Megalonia, to defeat the champion, Yūri.

 The series was broadcast in Japan from April 6 to June 29, 2018, and was simulcast on Crunchyroll.
 The series was licensed by Viz Media for an English release and began airing on Adult Swim's Toonami programming block in the United States in December 2018.
 A second season, titled Megalobox 2: Nomad, aired from April 4 to June 27, 2021.

 Synopsis

 Setting

-Megalobox takes place in a late 21st century Japan where people with citizenship live in a metropolis called the Administrative Area, while people without citizenship live in a massive slum known as the Restricted Area, located in the outskirts of the Administrative Area.
+Megalobox takes place in a late 21st-century Japan where people with citizenship live in a metropolis called the Administrative Area, while people without citizenship live in a massive slum known as the Restricted Area, located on the outskirts of the Administrative Area.
 Megaloboxing is a popular sport in the Megalobox universe similar to boxing, except the boxers fight while wearing powered exoskeletons called Gears, which makes their attacks much more lethal.